-4. Simulation
+5. Simulation

-4.1 Code High-Level Overview
+5.1 Code High-Level Overview

-The primary objective of the code was to provide a simulation for MonkeyBot.
+The primary objective of the code is to provide a simulation for MonkeyBot.
 The code, written in Matlab, handles equations of motions for all possible motion types: free-flight, swinging, and fixed.
 It also smoothly transitions between motion types, modeling impacts as necessary.
 Parameters for the MonkeyBot are user modifiable.